 As a result of the decline of union power in the U.S., it hasn't been a driver of inflation for many years.
 This is sometimes called "wage push inflation."

 Natural disasters cause inflation by disrupting supply.
-A good example is right after Japan's earthquake in 2011.
-It disrupted the supply of auto parts.
+One good example is right after Japan's earthquake in 2011, which disrupted the supply of auto parts.
 It also occurred after Hurricane Katrina.
 When the storm destroyed oil refineries, gas prices soared.

-The depletion of natural resources is type of natural disaster.
-It works the same way, by limiting supply and causing inflation.
+The depletion of natural resources is a type of natural disaster.
+It has the same effect, by limiting supply and causing inflation.
 For example, fish prices are rising due to overfishing.
-Recent U.S. laws try to prevent it by limiting the catch for fishermen.
+Recent U.S. laws try to prevent it by limiting fishermens' catches.

 4. Government Regulation and Taxation

 A fourth driver is government regulation and taxation.
 These rules can reduce supplies of many other products.
 Taxes on cigarettes and alcohol were meant to lower demand for these unhealthy products.
-That may have happened, but more important it raised the price, creating inflation.
+That may have happened—but more importantly, it raised prices and created inflation.